joostn/zynthian-stm32controller/README.md

 # zynthian-stm32controller
 This is hardware and software for an I/O expander for Zynthian using an STM32 microcontroller, connected via USB.
 My main goal was to add a master volume control.
 The microcontroller has 16 ADC channels and many GPIOs so it could be used to add more controllers.

-The current version supports a single potmeter to control the Alsa mixer volume.
+The current version supports a single potentiometer to control the Alsa mixer volume.

 ![Image](doc/hardware.jpg)